AmosNjeruh/The-Role-of-Probability-in-Decision-Making/README.md

-Here's some text you can use for your README file:

 The Role of Probability in Decision-Making
 Overview
 This document explores the significance of probability in decision-making, particularly in uncertain environments.
 It highlights key concepts in probability theory and illustrates its applications in various fields such as finance, engineering, and social sciences.